KUVarsityHackers/shelf/README.md

 * **Michael Svoren** - *Michael helped implement the Firebase for use in shelf.
 Additionally, he generated book info from an isbn number and was responsible for formatting the output when a user borrows.
 He worked to clean and beautify several html pages as well.
 Finally, Michael ideated the storage structure in the database.* - [mdsvoren](https://github.com/mdsvoren)

 * **Nathan Nichols** - *Nathan helped develop the front end html and css.
 He was instrumental in achieving the premium feel that shelf wants to achieve.
-Nathan also stepped in to fix back end server issues when needed, proving invaluable there.* - [natenichols](https://github.com/natenichols)
+Nathan also stepped in to fix back end server issues when needed, proving invaluable there.
+He also implemented all tests.* - [natenichols](https://github.com/natenichols)

 * **Colin Floyd** - *Colin labored on the on the front end html and css.
 Colin handled the posting of information to a js file and then from there to the server where python handled in. * - [czfloyd](https://github.com/czfloyd)